tess-vu/nyc-311-heat-and-ml-shap/Project Report.md

 ## 2.4.
 ML Model and SHAP

-Stepping further to understanding QoL and heat dynamics, to complement the OLS framework, a nonlinear ML model was used to test whether environmental, socioeconomic, and urban predictors collectively produce stronger predictive power for QoL rates per capita during extreme and normal heat weeks.
+Stepping further to understanding the relationships between QoL and urban dynamics under different heat conditions, to complement the OLS framework, a nonlinear ML model was used to test whether environmental, socioeconomic, and urban predictors collectively produce stronger predictive power for QoL rates per capita during extreme and normal heat weeks.

 In the case of this study RF, is stable on moderate-size datasets and can handle high multicollinearity and correlated predictors like this study's without requiring regularization.
 In addition, it is less sensitive to hyperparameter tuning and is capable of modeling nonlinear relationships and threshold behaviors associated with heat stress, as it is a popular ML model used in the environmental exposure, health, and urban prediction literature.